swiftlang/swift-evolution/proposals/0292-package-registry-service.md

-A package registry service implements REST API endpoints for listing releases for a package, fetching information about a release, downloading the source archive for a release, and publishing a new release of a package.
+A package registry service implements REST API endpoints for listing releases for a package, fetching information about a release, and downloading the source archive for a release.

 | Method | Path                                                 | Description                                      |
 | ------ | ---------------------------------------------------- | ------------------------------------------------ |